ProHelmet0210/About/README.md

   </header>

   <h2>What we do</h2>
-  <p>ProHelmet is a kiosk that detects helmets using ultrasonic sensors and offers a simple payment flow for services (e.g., cleaning or rentals).
-It is used by shops and campuses to encourage helmet use.</p>
+  <p>ProHelmet is a kiosk that automatically cleans helmets through a simple payment (e.g., cleaning or rentals).
+It is used by shops and campuses to encourage hygiene helmet use.</p>

   <h2>Pricing</h2>
   <ul>
     <li>Device: contact sales for pricing.</li>
-    <li>Service: pay-per-use (₹xx.xx) or subscription plans.</li>
+    <li>Service: pay-per-use (₹59.00) or subscription plans.</li>
   </ul>

   <h2>How payments work</h2>